marcelom/marceloatstanford/posts/2013-06-07-goshuffle.md

 I then came across this [post](http://stackoverflow.com/questions/12264789/shuffle-array-in-go).

-Basically, I implemented it using [Sattolo](http://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#Sattolo.27s_algorithm)'s Variant of the Fisher–Yates shuffle algorythm.
+Basically, I implemented it using [Sattolo's variant](http://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#Sattolo.27s_algorithm) of the Fisher–Yates shuffle algorythm.

 The code is more or less like this: